 Another myth has resulted from a perception that debt consolidation is only for people who can’t manage their money properly.
 This simply isn’t true.
 A consolidation loan is a financial tool that’s used by businesses and many financially savvy people to simplify their financial affairs, save on administrative costs and free up cash.

-If you are considering consolidation as a means of managing your debt, you can use this account consolidator tool to decide if it’s an option that might work for you.
+If you are considering a consolidation loan as a means of managing your debt, you can use this debt consolidation tool to decide if it’s an option that might work for you.